darks0ft/website/README.md

 ## 🤝 Contributions

 This repository is primarily maintained by the artist.
-It's built in collaboration with ChatGPT and hosted for free on GitHub pages.
+It's vibe coded with ChatGPT and hosted for free on GitHub pages.

 Issues or suggestions are welcome for:
 - Broken links